viperproject/gobra-book/src/01/basic-array.md

 main.readArr(...)
         /home/gobra/array.go:20
 ```
-Now if we check the program with Gobra we can find the error statically at _verification time_.
+If we check the program with Gobra, we can find the error statically at _verification time_.
 ``` text
 ERROR Assignment might fail.
 Index i into a[i] might be negative.